 Gibson J-45 body

-This guitar is a limited edition and features high-grade rosewood on its fingerboard, resulting in crisp, clear notes.
-Its fretboard has been polished and beveled for a sleek, professional look, and is treated with the Plek Pro process to ensure optimal action and reduced fret buzz.
+This limited edition guitar features high-grade rosewood on its fingerboard, resulting in crisp, clear notes.
+Its fretboard has been polished and beveled for a sleek, professional look and is treated with the Plek Pro process to ensure optimal action and reduced fret buzz.

-Its slim-taper (TM) neck design features a carved bone nut, and it comes equipped with Grover Mini Rotomatic tuners and a hardshell case.
+Its slim-taper (TM) neck design features a carved bone nut and is equipped with Grover Mini Rotomatic tuners and a hardshell case.
 It features a Gibson hardshell case.

 The Gibson J 45 Standard acoustic guitar was first released in 1942 and quickly became one of Gibson’s most popular flat-top guitars.
-Known for its full expression and warm bass, the guitar has been chosen by many guitarists.
-The original J-45 model was refined in its design, and now includes vintage-inspired detailing, a period-correct nut width, and comfortable fingering in any position.
+Known for its full expression and warm bass, many guitarists have chosen the guitar.
+The original J-45 model was refined in its design and now includes vintage-inspired detailing, a period-correct nut width, and comfortable fingering in any position.

 Gibson J-45 Standard Vintage Sunburst

 The Gibson J 45 Standard is one of Gibson’s flagship models.
 It features an LR Baggs VTC acoustic pickup system and a Classic sloped shoulder dreadnought body style.
 There are several features to consider before you make a purchase.
 This article will walk you through the most critical aspects of the J-45.